Source: Adapted from the Together Cookbook with Meghan Markle

 - 600 ml water

-- begin with rinsing and soaking your rice. let it soak for 30 min., then drain and put aside
+- begin with rinsing and soaking your rice in water. let it soak for 30 min., then drain and put aside

 - take the leaves of cabbage and pour boiling water over them, let them stand for about 20 min.